Jim O’Gorman is a New Zealander whose life’s work is aimed at solving some of the big problems of our times: topsoil loss and land degradation.

 Jim started his research project after spending several years in the retail side of the organic food economy.

 Jim has led a full and varied life.
-Having grown up on a pig farm, he spent time in the merchant navy.
+Having grown up on a pig farm, he spent time in the navy.

 In the late 1980s In Dunedin he founded New Zealand’s first retail shop that sold only certified organic produce.
 His business model was a few steps ahead of the times.